Local Services and Recommended Resources

 I highly recommend Dr. Jiménez for all general medical needs and procedures.

 Dr. Tortos is young, forward thinking, and wise beyond his years.
 He is intelligent, articulate, and caring.
-He has assisted me with many minor illnesses, advised me concerning ongoing maintenance medications, and referred me to a specialist for an injection of cortisone for my right knee where I suffer from bursitis and arthritis.
-He has also helped me tremendously with treating and controlling my fibromyalgia.
 Although Dr. Tortos is a private physician, he can write prescriptions that can be filled through the CAJA.
 He is also a general surgeon.